grafana/grafana/docs/sources/getting-started/build-first-dashboard.md

    Alternatively, click **Apply** if you want to see your changes applied to the dashboard first.
 Then click the save icon in the dashboard header.

-1. Add a descriptive title for the dashboard, and then click **Save**.
+1. Add a descriptive title for the dashboard, or have Grafana create one using [generative AI features](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/dashboards/manage-dashboards#set-up-generative-ai-features-for-dashboards), and then click **Save**.

-   Alternatively, Grafana can generate a dashboard title and summary for you using the OpenAI integration.
-Learn more in the [Set up generative AI features for dashboards documentation](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/dashboards/manage-dashboards#set-up-generative-ai-features-for-dashboards).

 Congratulations, you have created your first dashboard and it's displaying results.